-This 4-ingredient appetizer combines soft brie cheese, blackberry jam, sage, and crescent dough into easy-to-serve pinwheels.
-They look and tastes elegant, but are super simple to make.
+This easy baked brie appetizer recipe combines soft brie, blackberry jam, fresh sage, and crescent dough into easy-to-serve pinwheels.

 I’m an equal opportunity cheese lover, but when it comes to entertaining, there’s just something about brie.
 I think it’s the fact that it’s so versatile — it’s delicious whether it’s spread on a cracker, baked and melty, or sliced right off of the wheel.
 I’ve always enjoyed brie with fruit because the flavors combine so well, whether it’s my brie and grape quesadillas, or a slice of brie cheese on a cracker, topped with fig jam.

 This baked brie pinwheel appetizer is also very wine-friendly.
 It pairs perfectly with white wine at a summer-time picnic, and it would also pair nicely with a hearty glass of red at a holiday party.
 It’s a year-round party on a plate!

 You only need four ingredients for this appetizer: